Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve

 be the subvariety of square zero matrices in $Z$.
 Observe that this implies that any $A\in Z$ has rank $\leq 2$.

-By \cite[Théorém 4.5]{LS}, if $v\in \Omega^{SL}$, there exists an euclidean neighbourhood of $v$ in $\mdol^{SL}$ , biholomorphic to a neighbourhood of the origin in $Z$.
-The same argument shows that there exists a local analytic isomorphism between $\mdol^{GL}$ and $Z\times \co^4$.
-Hence the local geometry of a desingularization $\tmdol^{G}$ is encoded in the local geometry of a symplectic desingularization of $Z$. \\ Let $\Sigma$ be the singular locus of $Z$ and $\Omega$ be the singular locus of $\Sigma$.
-Observe that $\dim Z=6$. while $\dim \Sigma=4$ and $\dim \Omega=0$.
-More precisely
+By \cite[Théorém 4.5]{LS}, if $v\in \Omega^{\mathrm{SL}}$, there exists an euclidean neighbourhood of $v$ in $\mdol^{\mathrm{SL}}$ biholomorphic to a neighbourhood of the origin in $Z$.
+The same argument shows that there exists a local analytic isomorphism between $\mdol^{\mathrm{GL}}$ and $Z\times \co^4$.
+Hence the local geometry of a desingularization $\tmdol^{G}$ is encoded in the local geometry of a symplectic desingularization of $Z$. \\